 This page continues from Hang gliding 1973 part 2.

 The images here are artistic derivations of contemporary photos.
 See Copyright of early hang gliding photos.

 See also the related topics menu Waspair of Surrey, England.

 Russ Velderrain manufactured Rogallo hang gliders in Lomita, California.
-His wife Carol ran the USHGA office.
+His daughter Carol ran the USHGA office.

 Pacific Gull of San Clemente, California, was an early adopter of ‘sail clearance towers’ on the ends of the crosstubes, to which the top side wires were attached.
 They prevented the wires from digging a furrow in the sail.
 (Alternatives were an enormously tall king post or extending the cross-tubes out beyond the leading edges.)
 Nowadays the preferred method is to pass the cable through a hole in the sail to a connection slightly inboard of the leading edge tube.